-The activity can be facilitated using any simple online meeting software such as Zoom, Google Hangout/Meet, with video cameras switched off to ensure total dependence upon the quality of the Group’s verbal communication.
+The activity can be facilitated using any simple online meeting software such as Zoom, MS Teams, Google Meet etc., with video cameras switched on or off to ensure total dependence upon the quality of the Group’s verbal communication.
 The group works together to gather information that will allow them to solve a puzzle.
 A number of team and individual skills are required to be successful: information and group management, effective listening and questioning, strong chairing skills, the ability to clarify and summarise and the need for feedback to ensure understanding.

 The activity itself is simple to brief: Virtual Teams of ideally 6 - 14 members gather and share knowledge to identify two coloured abstract shapes that are missing from a complete set.

 The communication processes involved are much more complex and take participants through increasingly sophisticated patterns of active listening until the task is achieved.

 Individuals draw on their experience and descriptive skills to explain to each other abstract shapes that they can see on their screens, but cannot share with the others.
 They use feedback and clarification skills to ensure that their understanding is accurate.

 Those familiar with the physical version of Colourblind® can expect this digital version to be a similar level of challenge and take a similar amount of time to the physical version.